 When will the centre operate?

-The testing centre will operate from Monday 4 January to Sunday 28 February 2021 and will be open from 7.00 am to 7.00 pm, seven days a week.
+The testing centre will operate until the end of June 2021 and will be open from 7.00 am to 7.00 pm, seven days a week.

 What do I have to do in order to take a test?